I’m definitely in love… with peanut sauce. But not just any peanut sauce, the best ever Thai peanut dipping sauce. Ever!

 It can be super hard to find a good gluten-free peanut sauce recipe out there, of course, being on the Internet (more specifically, Pinterest) and down the street at your local Thai restaurant.

 Most peanut sauces have a peanut butter-hoisin sauce base.
 Unfortunately, for the GF-er’s of the world hoisin sauce, with its sweet-salty flavour profile, is a definite no-no. So, finding a peanut dipping sauce with that sweet and savoury taste without the hoisin is easier said than done.

 But, friends, I’ve been working on this recipe for a while now and I think I have done it.

-The Best EVER Thai Peanut Dipping Sauce is super dreamy and creamy, very much gluten free and vegan and can be made in 5 minutes!!
+The Best EVER Thai Peanut Dipping Sauce is super dreamy and creamy, very much gluten-free and vegan and can be made in 5 minutes!!

 This dipping sauce becomes rich and thick by blending full-fat coconut milk with Homemade Peanut Butter or natural peanut butter of your liking.
-It’s sweet and salty from the honey and the tamari and a little spicy and a little bit acid from the garlic-chili sauce and lime juice.
+It’s sweet and salty from the honey and the tamari and a little spicy and a little bit acid from the garlic-chilli sauce and lime juice.
 Sweet and savoury peanutty flavour to.the.max.

 And, if I do say so myself, there is no better way to eat all the peanut sauce than with veggie-packed salad rolls.